 That means if you're a farmer and you buy a new tractor, you can immediately deduct that against your taxes.

-It means if you're a steel worker, an auto worker, that means uh a new factory can immediately deduct the cost of that factory.
+It means if you're a steel worker, an auto worker, that means a new factory can immediately deduct the cost of that factory.

 If you're a taxi driver, it helps you get a new taxi or a new Uber car.

-That produces millions of jobs, it raises wages, it's incredibly pro-growth.
+That produces millions of jobs.

 Let's just start in those four states.